mayaanayak/C-HDL/README.md

 to get a copy of the repository.

 ## Description
 Our project is a CLI wiring and simulator for logical circuits.
-Users can send commands to create and wire components, simulate using sets of inputs, and save and load schematics.
+Users can send commands to create and wire components, simulate using sets of inputs, save and load schematics, output a table of current components, and simulate an active schematic with a given input.

 ## Building and Running the CLI program